att/sessionOffload/doc/Integration_Faq.md

 **Answer:** Yes.
 Any application that can use the match/action parameters in the API can use the API for session offload.

-.
-**Question:** Are additional offload types like UPF accelleration supported ?
+**Question:** Are additional offload types like UPF accelleration supported?

 **Answer:** Not at this time.
 The plan is to extend the API over time to handle more use cases through extenstion to the match/action parameters.
-We encourage suggestions on additional  offload use cses.
+We encourage suggestions on additional  offload use cases.